youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Summary
 - We believe COVID-19 herd immunity (>60% of population immune) will be reached in the US during summer 2021 (Jul-Sep 2021).
 - At the time herd immunity is reached, roughly half of the immunity will be achieved through natural infection, and the other half will be achieved through vaccination.
 - New infections may become minimal before herd immunity is reached (Jun-Aug 2021).
-But due to imported cases and localized clusters, it is unlikely that new infections will drop to zero until 2022, despite herd immunity being reached.
+But due to imported cases and localized clusters, it is unlikely that new infections will drop to zero until 2022.
 - Deaths may drop to low levels even earlier (May-Jul 2021), in part due to a vaccine distribution strategy that initially targets high-risk individuals.
 Once deaths fall to minimal levels, we may begin seeing a relaxation of restrictions.
 - Summarizing the above findings, our best estimate of a complete "return to normal" in the US is mid-summer 2021 (Jun-Aug 2021).
 - We estimate around one-third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 That is an additional 40 million infections since mid-December 2020.